mstniy/drip/example/README.md

 This is a small demo that uses Drip to synchronize a hypothetical list of todo items from a local MongoDB instance.

-Make sure you have a local MongoDB instance running on port 27017 (the default for MongoDB).
+Make sure you have a local MongoDB replica set running on port 27017, the default for MongoDB.

+If you are using VSCode, you can use the defined task to spin up such an instance.

 Then, create the target collection with the right config: